Adhira-Deogade/Socket-programming/README.md

 5. Paste the code and exit the file (Ctrl+O and Ctrl+X)
 6. ```python nslookup.py "webite name"``` (Eg. ```python nslookup.py gmail.com```)

-You will obtain the server that yuor computer is connected to and the port number You will also obtain the server to which your server is communicating in order to obtain information from gmail.com (Non-suthoritative)
+You will obtain the server that your computer is connected to and the *port number*.
+You will also obtain the *server* to which your server is communicating in order to obtain information from gmail.com (Non-authoritative)

 ## 2. Open a web browser and a website with Linux and python
 1. Run the code in [Webbrowser.ipynb](WebBrowser.ipynb)